 Ivy League Haircut with Hard Part

 Today, there are more varieties of the classic ivy league cut than ever before.
 As such, you can make yours as subtle or as bold as you like.
 If you lean toward the latter, why not consider switching out the traditional side part for a hard part instead?
-A hard part, which is shaved line used to part the hair, can be very visually impactful and give your overall appearance a real boost.
+A hard part, which is a shaved line used to part the hair, can be very visually impactful and give your overall appearance a real boost.

 Messy Ivy League Haircut